intuitibits/ease/README.md

 EASE is basically a lightweight Debian VM that's been customized to leverage the [remote sensor](https://github.com/adriangranados/wifiexplorer-sensor) functionality to automatically configure an external Wi-Fi adapter as a pseudo-local sensor.
 These pseudo-local sensors are listed in WiFi Explorer Pro separately from remote sensors, but they work in the same manner.

-You're right if you think EASE is just a hack.
-It's well known that natively supporting external USB Wi-Fi adapters for Wi-Fi scanning or packet capturing in the Mac has been practically impossible for years.
-EASE is an alternative solution for overcoming this limitation.

 EASE supports multiple adapters and the installation is fairly straightforward using Vagrant.
 Once installed, you only need to _attach_ the adapter to the EASE VM and it will automatically show up in WiFi Explorer Pro where you can choose it for scanning.

 ## Supported External Adapters